okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-sdk-use-case-custom-pwd-recovery-mfa/main/index.md

 <StackSelector />

-This guide shows you how to

-This guide shows you how to customize the password recovery use case to create a tighter integration

-flexible self-service recovery operations in OIE

-This guide shows you how to customize the password recovery use case using Okta's embedded authentication solutions.
-Specifically,
+This guide shows how to customize the self-service password recovery flow using Okta's embedded solutions.
+Specifically, it details how you can better control your user's password recovery experience using email authentication and magic links.

 ---
 **Learning outcomes**

-* Understand the password recovery use case
+* Understand the supported flows within password recovery
-* Learn how to customize your password recovery integration
+* Learn step-by-step how to customize your user's password recovery experience

 **What you need**